×

 import { connect } from 'react-redux'; import { add } from './actions'; import React, { Component } from 'React'; class LearnConnect extends Component { render() { return ( <div> <h1>Hello World!</h1> <p>Here is our state</p> <pre> {JSON.stringify(this.props.reduxStateAsProp, null, 4)} </pre> <button onClick={() => this.props.add() }> Add! </button> </div> ) } } const mapStateToProps = function(state) { return { // state comes from the Redux store reduxStateAsProp: state }; } export default connect(mapStateToProps, { add })(LearnConnect);

 So far, so good.
 One issue remains: how do we place our connection into a React component?
-The final step we need to do is inject our Redux store into a component called Provider
+The final step we need to do is inject our Redux store into a component called Provider.

-, which accepts a prop of a Redux store.
-To finish up our app, let's write our index.js
+<Provider><Provider/>react-redux gives us a component called Provider, which accepts a prop of a Redux store.
+To finish up our app, let's write our index.js:

 import { Provider } from 'react-redux'; import Connection from './LearnConnect'; import React from 'React'; import { createStore } from 'Redux'; import rootReducer from './rootReducer'; import { render } from 'React-dom'; const store = createStore(rootReducer); render( <Provider store={store}> <Connection/> </Provider>, document.getElementById('root') );